microsoft/TypeScript/doc/spec.md

 var y = B.create();  // new B()
 ```

-Note that TypeScript doesn’t require or verify that derived constructor functions are subtypes of base constructor functions.
-In other words, changing the declaration of ‘B’ to
+Note that TypeScript doesn't require or verify that derived constructor functions are subtypes of base constructor functions.
+In other words, changing the declaration of 'B' to

 ```TypeScript
 class B extends A {